 Stage 3: Clear-cut attachment (6 months-3 years).
 The child now shows obvious preference for their primary attachment figure and becomes distressed when separated from them.
 They use the caregiver as a "secure base" from which to explore the world.
 If the caregiver is present, the child feels confident enough to play, investigate, and take (safe) risks.
 When the caregiver leaves, the child becomes anxious.

-Ainsworth's Strange Situation and Attachment Styles
+Strange Situation Experiment and Attachment Styles

 Ainsworth's work is crucial for teachers because we see these same patterns every single day in our classrooms.
 A child's attachment style colours their relationship with us, their peers, and their willingness to engage in learning.